-Silicon Graphics, SGI, the SGI logo, Challenge, IRIX, and Origin are registered trademarks and OpenVault is a trademark of Silicon Graphics, Inc., in the United States and/or other countries worldwide.
+SGI, Altix, the SGI cube, the SGI logo, Challenge, IRIX, and Origin are registered trademarks and OpenVault is a trademark of SGI in the United States and/or other countries worldwide.

 StorageTek is a trademark of Storage Technology Corporation.
 DLT is a registered trademark of Quantum Corporation.
 FLEXIm is a trademark of Macrovision Corporation.
 IBM and RISC System/6000 are trademarks of International Business Machines Corporation.
-Linux is a registered trademark of Linus Torvalds.
+Linux is a registered trademark of Linus Torvalds in several countries.
 Sun is a trademark of Sun Microsystems, Inc. UNIX is a registered trademark of the Open Group in the United States and other countries.
 VolServ is a trademark of ADIC.
+All other trademarks mentioned herein are the property of their respective owners.